john-h-kastner/liquid-structures/README.md

 only the prefix of another list if they have same first element and the tail of the prefix is the prefix of the tail of the list.

+While introducing an extra field to hold an inductive predicate is an interesting method for enforcing invariants, it has a significant draw back.
+Constructing the proof incurs an extra cost at runtime.
+Enforcing invariants purely with refinement types incurs no cost at runtime.

 ```haskell
 data PhysicistsQueue a = PQ {
   lenf :: Nat,